bluemystery/VoteReward/README.md

 Version 3.0
 -----------

 It's finally here!
 After a long wait, and many, many hours of hard work, VoteReward 3.0 is ready to roll!
 Head to your favorite server list now and see if they've added a VRC file download.
-When you find a VRC file, simply drop it in your VoteReward/Lists/ folder, and execute the command /vote reload to watch your players start getting rewarded for voting for your server!
-You can visit the official VoteReward website here (http://votereward.mcpe.me/), you can find a list of certified...
+When you find a VRC file, simply drop it in your VoteReward/Lists/ folder, and execute the command /vote reload to watch your players start getting rewarded for voting for your server! you can subscribe to the creator on youtube at www.youtube.com/bluemysterygaming